Lisa Shattuck and Jeff Becker

 Current project: A Wonder Wander

-HOW: Using wireless internet and the incredible developments in haptic technology/kinaesthetic communication, the audience member feels the haptic vibrations of the motions of holding hands, gentle heartbeats, a poke or a nudge from the virtual character through holding their smartphone, hears them speak through wireless headphones and responds through their microphone.
-The actor responds to the audience member’s voice and their location through GPS.
+How: Using wireless internet and developments in communication and haptic technology, the audience members hear the characters speak through headphones and respond through their microphone.
+The characters are not seen but manifest through speaking and listening to the audience member live and “holding hands” through the audience member’s smartphone.
 Each script is written with improvisational space to accommodate the audience’s responses engaging the audience member whether they are talkative or reserved.
-A pre-show survey, research, and discreetly placed objects along the walk by the actor customizes the experience.
+A pre-show survey, research, and strategically placed props along the walk customizes the experience.